awsdocs/amazon-ecs-developer-guide/doc_source/scheduled_tasks.md

 1. Review the details of the rule and choose **Create rule**\.

-## View your scheduled tasks<a name="scheduled-task-view"></a>
+## View your scheduled tasks in the classic console<a name="scheduled-task-view"></a>

-Your scheduled tasks can be viewed in the classic Amazon ECS console\.
-You can also view the Amazon EventBridge rules that trigger the scheduled tasks in the EventBridge console\.
+Your scheduled tasks can be viewed in the classic Amazon ECS classic console\.
+You can also view the Amazon EventBridge rules that start the scheduled tasks in the EventBridge console\.

 **To view your scheduled tasks \(Amazon ECS console\)**